Device-independent Randomness Expansion with Entangled Photons: Randomness generation

 Therefore, the condition for $\epsilon$-soundness is satisfied for $\mu(\vec{\Sfnt{C}'} \vec{\Sfnt{Z}'} E)$, independently of the value of the success probability $\kappa$.
 Equivalently, the condition for $\epsilon$-soundness is satisfied for $\mu(\vec{\Sfnt{C}} \vec{\Sfnt{Z}} E)$, as the distribution $\mu(\vec{\Sfnt{C}'} \vec{\Sfnt{Z}'} E)$ is fully determined by $\mu(\vec{\Sfnt{C}} \vec{\Sfnt{Z}} E)$.
 Because $\mu(\vec{\Sfnt{C}} \vec{\Sfnt{Z}} E)$ is an arbitrary distribution satisfying the model $\cH$, Protocol~\ref{prot:condgen_direct} is $\epsilon$-sound for the model $\cH$.

 \end{proof}

-We remark that the above soundness proof, motivated by the soundness proof in the presence of quantum side information in Ref.~\cite{knill:qc2018a}, is simpler from that presented in our previous work's protocol $\cQ$, Thm.
+We remark that the above soundness proof, motivated by the soundness proof in the presence of quantum side information in Refs.~\cite{knill:qc2018a, zhang_y:qc2020a}, is simpler than that presented in our previous work's protocol $\cQ$, Thm.
 21 of Ref.~\cite{knill:qc2017a}.
 There we designed the protocol and proved its soundness using a linear strong extractor rather than a classical-proof strong extractor.
 By taking advantge of the linearity of the extractor, the soundness proof in Ref.~\cite{knill:qc2017a} works with the parameter $q=2^{-\sigma_{\text{in}}}$, that is without the additional factor $\epsilon$ as specified in Protocol~\ref{prot:condgen_direct}.
-This has the effect of reducing the success threshold $t_{\min}$ for the product of block-wise PEFs by a factor of $\epsilon^{\beta}$. \Pc{For this, however, a slight change in the extractor constraints defining the set $\cX$ and a more involved analysis are required (see the proof of Thm.~21 in Ref.~\cite{knill:qc2017a} for details).} Here we choose not to take advantage of this improvement to simplify the soundness proof and presentation of the protocol.
+This has the effect of reducing the success threshold $t_{\min}$ for the product of block-wise PEFs by a factor of $\epsilon^{\beta}$.
+Here we choose not to take advantage of this improvement to simplify the soundness proof and presentation of the protocol.